Mrrvm/os_lusiadas_2/content/grounds.md

 ### **[[Os Lusíadas]]** and education

 Which leads me to what I want to re-write - [[Os Lusíadas]].
-This is THE book - unmatched, unrivaled, irreplaceable, incomparable, transcendent, the pinnacle of Portuguese poetry, due to its rhymes, extremely strict structure, and embezzlement of the nation.
+This is THE book - unmatched, unrivaled, irreplaceable, incomparable, transcendent, the pinnacle of poetry in the eyes of Portuguese society.
 In fact, second to this would only be [[A Mensagem]], its homage whose objective was to awake Portugal's "greatness".
 Published in 1934, the poet Fernando Pessoa sought to rebuild national identity through myth and memory.
 He revisits Portugal’s past prophetically, contrasting it with the 20th century's decline.
 And like [[Luís de Camões]], he glorifies national "heroes", urging for a cultural revival into what was called the "Fifth Empire".[^empire]

 In school's Portuguese classes, it's mandatory to "analyse" around 123 out of 1102 stanzas of [[Os Lusíadas]], as well as studying (or rather memorising) the interpretation of [[A Mensagem]].
 Yet not once, do we reflect upon the contemporary and huge underlying issue behind these two texts.
-The manner in which they contribute to the rhetoric delineated above is unfathomable.
+The manner in which they contribute to the rhetoric delineated above is unfathomable, even if that was not the authors' intents.

 - [[Bárbora e Jau]]